Safer Products for Washington.

+Ecology may adopt rules to implement, administer, or enforce restrictions on chemicals in cosmetic products.
 Manufacturers violating a requirement, rule, or order are subject to civil penalties of up to $5,000 per violation for a first offense, or $10,000 per violation for each repeat offense.
 Penalties and orders issued by Ecology are appealable to the PCHB.
 Penalties are deposited in the Model Toxics Control Operating Account.

 Community Engagement Plan.

 By December 1, 2022, Ecology must create and adopt a community engagement plan, in consultation with the Department of Health.
 The plan must: